- Empowering women around the world can make communities stronger, healthier, and safer.

 Although India has the world's largest democracy, many Indian women lack the opportunities to receive a full education.
 In India, girls are taken out of school at an early age to help at home or marry, while boys continue their education.
 There are therefore plenty of opportunities to volunteer in education for women and girls.
 Organizations such as Thrive Seed welcome highly skilled volunteers to join them in providing aid to Indian women who face a multitude of limitations and are at-risk for gender-based violence such as acid attacks.

 Guatemala has one of the highest rates of gender-motivated crime, violence, and femicide in the world.
 At least 62 women are killed monthly; violent deaths take almost 10 out of every 100,000 women in Guatemala.
 Indigenous women are suppressed and live in a cycle of poverty in low-income, rural areas.
 A Broader View Volunteers Corp is a grassroots non-profit organization in Guatemala working to uplift women and empower their independence through a mother-child center.
 They welcome volunteers throughout the year in their center.

 In Cambodia, nearly half of the population lives just above the poverty line on $2 a day.
 As such, Cambodia is a perilous place for women who are at-risk for sex trafficking, becoming child brides, and gender-based violence.

 Although Cambodia has passed progressive gender equality treaties such as the Convention for the Elimination of Discrimination Against Women (CEDAW), the government still lacks the structure to provide assistance to women who’ve survived violence.
 There are plenty of opportunities to volunteer for women’s rights in Cambodia.

-In Morocco, women are considered second-class citizens.
+In Morocco, women are legally considered second-class citizens.
 Domestic violence isn’t a crime; an astonishing two-thirds of Moroccan women have suffered physical, emotional, or sexual violence.
-I’ve personally vetted organizations in Morocco such as the Moroccan Center for Arabic Studies work to increase literacy and offer professional training to women in order to enable financial independence.
+Organizations such as the Moroccan Center for Arabic Studies work to increase literacy and offer professional training to women in order to enable financial independence.

 Volunteers in Morocco can empower vulnerable Moroccan women by lending their professional expertise to programs that are providing healthcare, shelter, training, and education.